Psychological Safety at Work: Why Great Teams Feel Safe to Speak Up

 What Is Psychological Safety at Work?

-At work, psychological safety means feeling confident to speak up and share ideas without fear of embarrassment, punishment, or rejection.
+Psychological safety means feeling confident to speak up and share ideas without fear of embarrassment, punishment, or rejection.

 It’s not about being “nice” all the time — it’s about creating a space where people feel respected, heard, and free to contribute.

-- You can share ideas without being brushed aside
+• You can share ideas without being brushed aside.

-- You can admit mistakes without being blamed
+• You can admit mistakes without being blamed.

-- You can disagree respectfully without harming relationships
+• You can disagree respectfully without harming relationships.

 Importance of Psychological Safety in the Workplace